Yamaha APX600 belongs to the manufacturer’s APX series that aims to bring an affordable acoustic guitar to electric guitarists.

-With a unique shape and design, this guitar features Spruce top, Nato back, sides and neck and rosewood fretboard.
+With a unique shape and design, this acoustic guitar features Spruce top, Nato back, sides and neck and rosewood fretboard.
 Both the finish and the cutaway ensure that the guitar is playable and fits any profile of the player.

 From the materials, the build and the piezo pickups, everything is carefully selected to deliver the best of everything.
 Playing this awesome guitar is a joy to the heart.